YosifElessawi/StoreFront-2.0/README.md

 ## Technologies
 - Postgres for the database
-- Node/Express for the application logic
+- Node/Express
-- dotenv from npm for managing environment variables
+- dotenv for managing environment variables
-- db-migrate from npm for migrations
-- jsonwebtoken from npm for working with JWTs
+- jsonwebtoken
-- jasmine from npm for testing
+- jasmine for testing

 ## Setup
 - Express port : 3000